Asian shares advance on earnings optimism, yen slips to 4-yr low

 "The Fed is likely to become more hawkish, probably tweaking its language on its assessment that inflation will be transient.
 While the Fed will maintain tapering is not linked to a future rate hike, the market will likely try to price in rate hikes and flatten the yield curve," said Naokazu Koshimizu, senior strategist at Nomura Securities.

-In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen at 114.585 per dollar .
+In the currency market, rising U.S. yields helped to boost the U.S. dollar to a four-year high against the yen of 114.695.

 In addition to U.S. yields, the yen was dented by expectations of a wider trade deficit in Japan due to rising oil prices and on views the Bank of Japan will stick to loose monetary policy even as other central banks move to tighten their policies.